Get exclusive premium content! Sign up for a membership now!

 Your goal is not to intimidate.
 It’s to remain calm and observant without being noticed.

-4. Pick Gear That Stays in Place While Moving
+4. Pick a gear that stays in Place While Moving

 • Keeps full retention even when seated